Bill Rodgers (runner)

 William Henry Rodgers (born December 23, 1947) is an American runner, Olympian, and former record holder in the marathon.
 Rodgers is best known for his four victories in both the Boston Marathon, including three straight from 1978 to 1980, and 4 straight wins in the New York City Marathon, between 1976 and 1979.

 Biography

 Early life

 Born in Hartford, Connecticut, Rodgers moved to Newington, Connecticut, with his family when he was around five.
 He attended Newington High School, where he played hockey and baseball, along with his older brother Charlie.
 When Newington High School added cross country as a sport in the fall of 1963, sophomore Bill Rodgers decided to join.
-Running track and cross country under coach Frank O’Rourke, Rodgers ran the mile in 4:28:8, won the 1965 Connecticut state cross country title and finished sixth in the New England Cross Country Championships.
+Running track and cross country under coach Frank O'Rourke, Rodgers ran the mile in 4:28:8, won the 1965 Connecticut state cross country title and finished seventh in the New England Cross Country Championships.
 He first ran a road race at the Manchester Thanksgiving Day 4.78 mile race in 1965.
 Despite his amazing success, he never won this famous race.